 Some tenants will have a service charge element in addition to their rent, which partly depends on the type of property you rent.
-A detailed explanation of these charges can be found on our website: www.leweseastbourne.gov.uk/servicecharges or can be sent to you on request.
+A detailed explanation of these charges can be found on our website: www.leweseastbourne.gov.uk/article/1217/Ch anges-to-your-council-rent or can be sent to you on request.